-You can also add interest and character to your kitchen with rustic or figured wood floors.
+You can also add interest and character to your kitchen with rustic or figured wide plank wood floors.
 The owners of the New England kitchen shown in Figure 5 chose natural grade Ash wood flooring for its durability as well as for its character markings and color variation–then they stained the floor to emphasize the open grain and achieve a darker tone that suited their tastes.
-The result was a kitchen wood floor with character that proved to be one of our most popular wood floors in 2013.
+The result was a kitchen wood floor with character that has proved to be one of our most popular wood floors.

 Looking to contrast darker cabinetry and finishes with a lighter colored wood floor?
 Check out the pale White Oak kitchen floor shown in Figure 6.
 The homeowners chose a lighter tone floor to contrast with their cabinetry and trim and went with all five inch planks rather than random widths in order to emphasize the contemporary design of their home.